liamzdenek/stitch-fix-application/memory-bank/progress.md

 1. Comprehensive monitoring and logging
 2. Additional testing of all components
 3. Documentation of the deployment process
-4. Debugging of the email generation system
+4. Implementing a solution for email sending in the test environment

 With the system successfully deployed to AWS and most of the core functionality working, we're in a good position to focus on enhancing the system's reliability and maintainability.
 The stream processor Lambda is now correctly processing DynamoDB events and publishing them to SNS, and the backend API is now using DynamoDB for data persistence.